 Private networking in US-East 2 is currently free of charge during its beta trial period.
-US-East 2 accounts also come with one floating IP address (this allows you to attach a publicly accessible IPv4 address to an instance on the private network).
-If additional addresses are required, they are charged at $1/month per floating IP.
+US-East 2 accounts also include one floating IP address (this allows you to attach a publicly accessible IPv4 address to an instance on the private network).
+If you need additional addresses, they are charged at $1/month per floating IP.
 The current estimate is $5/month per private network but that pricing may change when the private networking feature is officially released.

 Private networking is currently a beta feature, but has been well tested.
 One limitation currently in place is that IPv6 is not supported with private networking.

 Private networking cannot be added to existing instances.
 This is because, much like the Key pair, the networking configuration is hard-coded into the instance during the creation process.